Packing Instructions

 Sundry items

-• 2-3 reusable water bottle
+• 2-3 reusable water bottles

 • 1 extra pair of prescription glasses (for campers who wear them)